KostasValeckas/PyLongslit/paper/paper.md

 # Summary

-We present a new Python pipeline for processing data from astronomical long-slit spectroscopy observations recorded with CCD detectors.
+We present a new Python package for processing data from astronomical long-slit spectroscopy observations recorded with CCD detectors.

-The pipeline is designed to aim for **simplicity**, **manual execution**, **transparency** and **robustness**.
-The goal for the pipeline is to provide a manual and simple counterpart to the well-established semi-automated and automated pipelines.
+The software is designed to aim for **simplicity**, **manual execution**, **transparency** and **robustness**.
+The goal for the software is to provide a manual and simple counterpart to the well-established semi-automated and automated pipelines.
 The intended use-cases are **teaching** and **cases where automated pipelines fail**.
 For further elaboration, please see the [Statement of need](#statement-of-need).

 From raw data, the
-pipeline can produce the following output:
+software can produce the following output:

 - A calibrated 2D spectrum in counts and wavelength for every detector pixel.
 - A 1D spectrum extracted from the 2D spectrum in counts per wavelength (for point-like objects).